 A Leading Indicator of Current and Future Demand Trends in the Real Estate Industry

-The West Region of the U.S. led all regions with the largest showing traffic drop of all regions in May, recording an 10.6 percent fall year over year.
+The West Region of the U.S. again had the largest showing traffic drop of all regions in May, recording an 10.6 percent fall year over year.

 The ShowingTime Showing Index® tracks the average number of buyer showings on active residential properties on a monthly basis, a highly reliable leading indicator of current and future demand trends.